 This is a great way to bring local grains into your food service menu while celebrating a mid-winter holiday.

-This is a winter school food service recipe for local grains and cabbage.
+This is a winter school food service recipe for local grains, onions and cabbage.

 Cooking and prep level: basic.

 - Cook Time1 hr 10 min

 - 11 lbs 9 oz Rice, dry brown long grain

 - 4 1/2 lbs Red Cabbage, finely shredded

 - 4 3/4 lbs Corn frozen, slacked

 - 1 lb Green Onion, chopped, green parts only

 - 2 lbs Green Pepper, minced